 Grits

 - In a saucepan over medium heat, add milk, chicken broth, and salt.
-Bring to a boil, then slowly whisk in the grits and minced garlic.
+Bring to a simmer, then slowly whisk in the grits and minced garlic.

 - Reduce heat to medium-low, cover, and cook for about 20 minutes, whisking frequently.
 If grits begin to stick to pan, reduce heat.
 Grits should be creamy and tender when cooked through.